saltstack-formulas/.github/CONTRIBUTING.rst

 Use ``BREAKING CHANGE`` to trigger a ``major`` version change
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Adding ``BREAKING CHANGE`` to the footer of the extended description of the commit message will **always** trigger a ``major`` version change, no matter which type has been used.
+Adding ``BREAKING CHANGE`` to the footer of the extended description of the commit message, or appending a ! after the type/scope, will **always** trigger a ``major`` version change, no matter which type has been used.
-This will be appended to the changelog and release notes as well.
+This will be highlighted in the changelog and release notes as well.
 To preserve good formatting of these notes, the following format is prescribed:

 * ``BREAKING CHANGE: <explanation in paragraph format>.``